freerange/site/soups/weeknotes/week-153.snip.markdown

 One goal that I have proposed is this: _try to get better at working together on projects in the absence of a client_.

-It's easy to stay focussed when someone has engaged us to build software for them, but when there's no external motivator it's very easy to drift into individual projects.
+It's easy to stay focussed when someone has engaged us to build software for them, but in those times between projects when there's no external motivator it's very easy to drift into individual projects.

 It's not always a bad thing to spend time idly investigating things in isolation, and we have worked on some internal projects already and learned a great deal.
 However, I have a hunch that there's still a lot we could improve on, and I'm looking forward to trying out lots of different approaches to find out what works (and what doesn't) for us.